ehrpg/qstar/docs/perks-flaws.md

 ## Flaws

-Flaws add quirks, outline behavior, weaknesses to your character or change roleplaying circumstances in a negative way.
+Flaws outline behavior, add quirks or weaknesses to your character or change roleplaying circumstances in a negative way.

 <!-- TODO add flaw additional requirements text -->